 - Prescription coverage is included in most plans, which means people don't have to pay extra for this service.

 - Some plans offer coverage for dental, vision or hearing aids, but these are extremely small benefits that usually don't pay enough to make them worth having, and not all plans offer every one of them.

 - Almost all plans offer a free gym membership.

 - The biggest perk, of course, is that they save people the trouble of having to juggle a lot of information in order to buy coverage.

-While signing up for a plan like this is very easy to do and for most people may seem reasonably priced, it is important to note that the monthly costs represent only one part of what people will have to pay if they need health services from one of these providers.
+While signing up for a plan like this is very easy to do and may seem reasonably priced, the monthly costs represent only one part of what people will have to pay if they need health services.

 The point here is that while some plans may play fair, many do not.
 They lure you in with zero or cheap premiums and offers of free gym memberships, and then make getting the help you need difficult and expensive.